-The ICTC Management Committee met on September 8, 2021, and forwards this item to the Commission for review and approval after public comment, if any:
+It is requested that the ICTC Management Committee forward this item to the ICTC Commission for their review and approval, after public comment if any.

-- 1. Appoint one representative from Imperial County to serve on the Southern California Regional Energy Network (SoCalREN) Advisory Committee - C. Coordinated Public Transit Human Services Transportation Plan Update Adoption Page 76
+- 1. Appoint one representative from Imperial County to serve on the Southern California Regional Energy Network (SoCalREN) Advisory Committee - B. Coordinated Public Transit Human Services Transportation Plan Update Adoption Page 65

-The ICTC Management Committee met on September 8, 2021, and forwards this item to the Commission for review and approval after public comment, if any:
+It is requested that the ICTC Management Committee forward this item to the ICTC Commission for their review and approval, after public comment if any.

 - 1. Adopt the Coordinated Public Transit Human Services Transportation Plan for September 2021 - 2.
-Direct Staff to forward the Coordinated Public Transit Human Services Transportation Plan to Caltrans as required. - D. Calexico East Port of Entry Bridge Expansion Project Material Testing Acceptance Testing Contract Award Atlas Technical Consultants, LLC (Atlas) Page 93
+Direct Staff to forward the Coordinated Public Transit Human Services Transportation Plan to Caltrans as required. - C. Calexico East Port of Entry Bridge Expansion Project Material Testing Acceptance Testing Contract Award - Atlas Technical Consultants, LLC (Atlas) Page 82

-The ICTC Management Committee met on September 8, 2021, and forwards this item to the Commission for review and approval after public comment, if any:
+It is requested that the ICTC Management Committee forward this item to the ICTC Commission for their review and approval, after public comment if any.

 - 1. Approve the award of the Agreement for the Calexico East Port of Entry Bridge Expansion Project Material Testing - Acceptance Testing Services to Atlas in the amount of \$300,648.20. - 2.
-Authorize the Chairperson to sign the agreement. - E. Calexico East Port of Entry Bridge Expansion Project Material Testing Independent Assurance Program Services Contract Award - Sierra Material Testing and Inspection (Sierra) Page 96
+Authorize the Chairperson to sign the agreement.